Beninix/CSC207-Project/README.md

 5. System returns .ics file.
 6. ??

-### Login, change password, then log out.
+### Logout
+(precondition: user is logged in)
+1. User selects "Logout" button.
+2. Login View is made viewable to user.

+### Login
 (precondition: user is not logged in)
 1. User submits username and password to log in.
 2. Search View is made visible to the user.
 (Default after logging in)

+### Change password
+(precondition: user is logged in)
-3. User selects "Settings" button.
+1. User selects "Settings" button.
-4. User enters old password and new password.
+2. User enters old password and new password.
-5. System returns confirmation message.
+3. System returns confirmation message.
-6. User selects "Logout" button.
-7. Login View is made viewable to user.

 ### Create new user
 (precondition: not logged in)